Total Laboratory Automation (TLA)

 Total Laboratory Automation (TLA) is an automation system for the performance of highly repetitive tasks in the Laboratory.
 It replaces human operators in the preparation and transport of specimens, with robotic devices.
-Laboratory automation consolidates the control of multiple different analytical instruments to a smaller number of operators, thus reducing the costs in laboratory testing.
+Laboratory automation consolidates the control of multiple different analytical instruments to a smaller number of operators.
+This way the automation reduces the costs in laboratory testing.

-Benefits of Laboratory automation include reduction of human errors in specimen handling, improvements in overall process control, and faster turn-around-times (TAT) from specimen collection to test result reporting.
-Most clinical laboratories in order to face the falling reimbursements for medical services, will soon face a decision about implementing Total Laboratory Automation (TLA) or portions of it, to reduce operating costs.
+Benefits of Laboratory automation include reduction of human errors in specimen handling.
+It also improves the overall process control, and offers faster turn-around-times (TAT) from specimen collection to test result reporting.
+Additionally, most clinical laboratories in order to face the falling reimbursements for medical services, face a decision about implementing Total Laboratory Automation (TLA) or portions of it, to reduce operating costs.

-Many clinical labs worldwide are converting to total laboratory automation, based on strong evidence that automation not only heightens profitability but also improves quality, timeliness, and lab flexibility.
-A grate percentage of hematology and routine clinical chemistry tests are completely automatically analyzed.
+Many clinical labs worldwide are converting to total laboratory automation.
+There are strong evidence that automation not only heightens profitability but also improves quality, timeliness, and lab flexibility.
+After that, a grate percentage of hematology and clinical chemistry analyse their tests completely automatically.

 Total Laboratory Automation empowers labs to:

-Laboratory testing has grown to an instrument-centric, high-volume clinical engine inside the healthcare laboratories.
-Instruments have grown both in size and scale and lines of automation for laboratory samples bring fast and accurate routing of specimens to specific points in the laboratory work flow.
-Automation solutions are beginning to extend their footprints into other areas of the laboratory such as microbiology and molecular diagnostics.
+Laboratory testing is an instrument-centric, high-volume clinical engine inside the healthcare laboratories.
+Instruments have grown both in size and scale.
+Additionally, lines of automation for laboratory samples bring fast and accurate routing of specimens to specific points in the laboratory work flow.
+Therefore, automation solutions are beginning to extend their footprints into other areas of the laboratory such as microbiology and molecular diagnostics.

-The LIS systems have grown to end-to-end platforms that govern the entire business process and work flow of the laboratory.
-These IT systems are now mission-critical to the operation of a laboratory and must work in concert with instruments and automation for a laboratory to be successful.
+The Laboratory Information Systems (LIS systems) today are end-to-end platforms that govern the entire business process and work flow of the laboratory.
+Furthermore these IT systems are now mission-critical to the operation of a laboratory and must work in concert with instruments and automation.

-The pre- and post-analytic automation solutions are present in one of two varieties: open and closed.
+The pre and post-analytic automation solutions are present in one of two varieties: open and closed.
 Of the two, closed automation is the more common.
-Closed automation solutions are those that are provided by instrument manufacturers and typically connect only to instruments from that vendor.
-And unless a single vendor has instruments in multiple parts of the lab, closed automation solutions exist as islands of automation around their specific parts of the lab.
+This type of automation solutions are those that instrument manufacturers provide and typically connect only to instruments from that vendor.
+Unless a single vendor has instruments in multiple parts of the lab, closed automation solutions exist as islands of automation around their specific parts of the lab.

 Solutions of Automation exist independently from the instruments in the laboratory.
 These solutions are built by independent companies and interface to the instruments and the LIS to automate the pre- and post-analytic work flows.
 Moreover, open automation lines are able to interface to any instrument, regardless of the vendor.
-This independence from a specific vendor allows open automation systems to transport specimens across various parts of the lab and provide a single automation solution for the entire laboratory.
+Furthermore the independence from a specific vendor allows open automation systems to transport specimens across various parts of the lab.
+Above all this provides a single automation solution for the entire laboratory.

 In conclusion, the current climate for reimbursements for laboratory testing has only increased the importance of automation, with further reductions.
 That push laboratories to optimize laboratory throughput and quality, to keep up with the increasing demands.
 The Laboratory Information System ‘MediLab LIS’ is an advanced information System that includes all the necessary tools to help lab personnel to increase the automation level of the Lab.
 It also includes proper reporting to support the minimazation of TAT advancing the total laboratory’s performance.